 Who provides these services?

 The Department of Aging and Independent Living (DAIL), through contract with 10 Designated Agencies and 5 specialized agencies dispersed throughout the state provide services.
 Each area has a designated agency with service providers.
-In addition, there is one Supportive Intermediary Services Organization to assist people and families to manage their developmental disabilities services.
-To find view an interactive map of the designated agencies, click here.
+In addition, there are two Supportive Intermediary Services Organizations to assist people and families to manage their developmental disabilities services.
+Here is a list of the designated agencies.
 Green Mountain Self Advocates developed videos to learn more about services:

 - What are Developmental Disabilities Services?